-Figure 2 Moon phase for observer O
+Figure 2 Moon phase for observer O (To be drawn by the student)

-- 4) Based on your diagram, answer the following: - a) Is the observer in the bright part or the dark part? - b)As seen by this observer, how much of the Moon's disc is bright (less than half/more than half). - c) Let us assume that the diameter of the Moon is 2 mm.
+- 4. Based on your diagram, answer the following: - a) Is the observer in the bright part or the dark part? - b) As seen by this observer, how much of the Moon's disc is bright (less than half/more than half)? - c) Let us assume that the diameter of the Moon is 2 mm.
 Then the diameter of Earth will be approximately 7 mm.
 At this scale, the distance between Earth and the Moon will be about 23 cm.
 Draw a diagram of the relative sizes and the distance between Earth and the Moon.
-By looking at the diagram, it is possible to conclude that observers at any location on Earth will see approximately the same phase of the Moon.
+By looking at this diagram (figure 3), it is possible to conclude that observers at any location on Earth will see approximately the same phase of the Moon.
 Do you agree?